- Illyrian thistle

 Dense patches can pose a barrier to humans and animals and possibly impact some recreational activities.

 Prescribed measures for the control of noxious weeds:

 - physical removal.

 Other management techniques

-Changes in land use practices and spread prevention may also support Illyrian thistle managment after implementing the prescribed measures above.
+Changes in land use practices and spread prevention may also support Illyrian thistle management after implementing the prescribed measures.